-The provider can use multiple sources for customer data, including customer and field staff interviews, focus groups, surveys, field observations of target customer behavior, participatory rapid appraisal, and data mining of the management information system (MIS).
+The provider can use multiple sources for customer data, including customer and interviews with staff who interact directly with customers focus groups, surveys, field observations of target customer behavior, participatory rapid appraisal, and transactions data and other customer data that the provider collects.
 Market research should include non-customer members of the target customer segments, and it should seek to identify whether the current design of products, services, and delivery channels unintentionally prevents certain people from accessing them.

 - Detail III.A.1.1.1 - Yes: The provider analyzes thoroughly the potential market for new financial services10 by assessing the current market share and expected competition in all locations/regions where it intends to introduce the new products/services. - Partially: The provider partially but does not fully meet the conditions for a score of 'yes.'
 For example, the provider analyzes only rudimentarily the potential market for new financial services, for example by relying on only on existing sources of information, without doing additional primary and secondary data collection, incl. the analysis of competitors. - No: The provider does not analyze market share, market saturation, or the potential market for new products and services.
-Note that informal discussions with branch managers and staff do not count as market research. - > N/A: It is not allowed to score 'N/A'.
+Note that informal discussions with branch managers and staff do not count as market research. - N/A: It is not allowed to score 'N/A'.